Isle of Man Guide Isle of Man Guide Logo

 Cameras and camcorders welcome during tour.

-The Tour starts in the Box Office Lobby.
+The Tour starts in the Lobby.
 From there tickets are bought and everyone waits for the tour to begin.
 A Tour Guide soon appears and begins with the lobby, explaining how the theatre was built with a class system and describes how it worked.
 There is also a mention of the man who built the theatre, how long it took him, and how he did it.

 The tour then moves on up the stairs to the upper circle (balcony seats) and then down into the theatre for front row seats.
 There is then a detailed explanation of the inside of the theatre, how it was designed, and its restoration.